Subscribe to updates

 St Stephen's Multi-Storey Car Park, Trowbridge

-Councillors debated the proposed capital budget increase of £2.5 million to facilitate the freehold transfer of St Stephen's Multi-Storey Car Park in Trowbridge to the owner of the adjacent Castle Place Shopping Centre.
-The report presented outlined that the car park was a significant liability, with a legal covenant requiring over 400 free parking spaces in perpetuity.
-Extensive repairs were needed to keep the car park open beyond 2027, and legal advice indicated that challenging the covenant would be unlikely to succeed.
+Councillors debated a proposal to increase the capital budget by £2.5 million to facilitate the freehold transfer of St Stephen's Multi-Storey Car Park in Trowbridge to the owner of the adjacent Castle Place Shopping Centre.
+The car park is described as being in a state of disrepair, with significant costs associated with its maintenance and potential rebuilding.
+A legal covenant requires the council to provide over 400 free parking spaces, making it a financial liability.

-Despite arguments from supporters that the £2.5 million represented a sound investment in redeveloping a key brownfield site and would remove a liability from the council's books, the motion was defeated by a tied vote of 45-45, with Councillor Laura Mayes, the Chairman, using her casting vote against the proposal.
+Despite arguments from supporters that the £2.5 million was an investment in redeveloping a key brownfield site and would remove a significant liability, the proposal was ultimately rejected.
+Following a recorded vote, the motion was tied with 45 votes in favour and 45 against.
+The Chairman, Councillor Laura Mayes, used her casting vote against the proposal, meaning the motion was lost.

 Introduction of a Council Tax Second Homes Premium

-The council debated a proposal to introduce a 100% council tax premium on second homes, to take effect from April 2027.
-Councillor Gavin Grant, Cabinet Member for Finance, moved the recommendation, stating that the policy, introduced by the previous Conservative government, would generate additional revenue and encourage second home owners to make their properties available for permanent residents or long-term rental.
-He highlighted that many other councils had adopted similar measures.
+The council debated a proposal to introduce a 100% council tax premium on second homes, effective from 1 April 2027.
+Councillor Gavin Grant, Cabinet Member for Finance, presented the report, explaining that this measure, enabled by the Levelling-up and Regeneration Act 2023, aimed to encourage second home owners to make their properties available for permanent residency or long-term rental, thereby addressing housing shortages and generating additional revenue for the council.
+He highlighted that many other councils had already adopted similar policies.

-The proposal was met with significant opposition.
-Councillor Richard Clewer, Conservative Group Leader, argued that the policy was unfair and premature, as the long-term effects of such premiums in other areas were not yet known.
-Councillor Ed Rimmer, Reform UK Group Leader, stated that people should not pay double council tax for owning an additional property, and that the policy would deter people from investing in Wiltshire.
-Councillor Ernie Clark, Independent Group Leader, questioned the impact of the premium on capital gains tax.
+The proposal faced considerable opposition.
+Councillor Richard Clewer, Conservative Group Leader, argued that the policy was unfair and premature, suggesting that the impact of such premiums in other areas was not yet clear.
+Councillor Ed Rimmer, Reform UK Group Leader, stated that people should not pay double council tax for owning an additional property.
+Councillor Zoë Clewer described the policy as invidious and argued it was a punitive tax on success.
+Councillor Ian Blair-Pilling questioned whether Wiltshire had the same issues with second homes as other parts of the country, suggesting the MOD's underutilised housing stock was a greater concern.
+Councillor Nabil Najjar described the policy as ideologically egregious, unfair, and impractical due to numerous loopholes.

 Extension of the Council Tax Long-term Empty Homes Premium